KumarShailesh07/healthcare-data-analytics/README.md

 - **Merged columns** where fields needed to be recombined after splitting/cleaning.

 The result is a clean, analysis-ready table with 15 columns and 999+ rows, 0% errors and 0% empty values across the profiled fields (Name, Age, Gender, Blood Type, Medical Condition), as confirmed by Power Query's column quality profiling.

 ---

+---

+## ⚠️ Challenges & Solutions

+Like most real-world datasets, the raw healthcare data wasn't analysis-ready from the start.
+Below are some of the key challenges encountered during the project and how they were addressed.

+### Challenge 1: Inconsistent Text Formatting

+Several text fields contained inconsistent capitalization, extra spaces, and hidden characters.
+These issues can lead to incorrect grouping and duplicate-looking values during analysis.

+**Solution:**
+Used Power Query's **Trim**, **Clean**, **Replace Values**, and text formatting transformations to standardize fields such as Patient Name, Doctor, and Hospital, ensuring accurate filtering and aggregation.

+---

+### Challenge 2: Raw Data Was Not Ready for Analysis

+The dataset contained mixed data types and formatting inconsistencies, which made calculations and reporting unreliable.

+**Solution:**
+Promoted headers, corrected data types, cleaned text fields, and validated the transformed data using Power Query's column profiling features before loading it into the model.

+---

+### Challenge 3: Creating Operational Metrics

+The dataset did not directly provide a metric for measuring hospital stay duration, which is an important operational KPI.

+**Solution:**
+Created a **Length of Stay (LOS)** calculation using the difference between **Discharge Date** and **Admission Date**, enabling hospital efficiency and patient care analysis.

+---

+### Challenge 4: Converting Raw Data into Business Insights

+Having thousands of patient records is useful, but raw numbers alone do not help decision-makers understand what actions to take.

+**Solution:**
+Analyzed trends across patient demographics, medical conditions, hospital performance, admission types, and billing data to identify meaningful insights and provide actionable recommendations.

+---

+### Challenge 5: Keeping the Dashboard Simple and Useful

+With many available columns and potential visualizations, there was a risk of creating a cluttered dashboard that was difficult to navigate.

+**Solution:**
+Structured the report into dedicated sections — **Executive Summary, Patient Analysis, Financial Analysis, Operational Analysis, Insights, and Recommendations** — allowing users to explore information in a logical and organized way.

+---